v-i-s-h-n-u-b/8-bit-CPU/README.md

 ## Instruction Set Architecture (ISA)

 Instructions are encoded as 8-bit instruction words in a way very similar to that of a MIPS 32-bit ISA but for 8-bit instructions.
-They can be classfied under three classifications in the ISA.
-These are Register type (R), Load/Store and  Branch Instructions.
+The instructions in this ISA are organized into three categories based on their format and functionality: Register (R) format, Load/Store format, and Branch format instructions.

 In this CPU Design the instruction Fields are as follows:
 * 4-bit OPCODE - Instruction[7:4}